Delaware IOLTA Program

 WHAT IS AN “ELIGIBLE” FINANCIAL INSTITUTION?

 Eligible financial institutions are those that voluntarily offer IOLTA accounts and pay on an IOLTA account the highest rate of interest or dividends generally available from the institution to its non-IOLTA customers -- when IOLTA accounts meet or exceed the same minimum balance or other account eligibility qualifications, if any.
-The DBF certifies financial institutions as “eligible” and maintains a list of eligible financial institutions on its website.
+The Foundation certifies financial institutions as “eligible” and maintains a list of eligible financial institutions on its website.

 WHAT IF I STILL HAVE QUESTIONS?